 relief.
 In order to give yourself the best chance of recovering the maximum

-in touch with a Los Angeles aviation lawyer at Baum Hedlund Aristei &
+in touch with an aviation lawyer at Baum Hedlund Aristei & Goldman

 What Is Turbulence?

 Nearly all air travelers have encountered some form of turbulence while

 flying commercially or otherwise.
 Most often, turbulence on a flight is